HariniSriraman/AI-Based-Multi-stage-soil-classifier-and-organic-certification/README.md

 HariniSriraman/HariniSriraman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+This project is Funded by Vellore Institute of Technology, Chennai